V-Sekai/manuals/changelog/2024/20241102-changelog.md

 ## Ask yourself why the fuck aren't released yet?

 1. No one wants to work on our game because it's a fork of the godot engine -> we made a godot sandbox.
-1. I need to learn how to hyper-scale godot networking -> greater than 25 players
-    2. Shared databases in the cloud are banned.
+1. I must learn to hyper-scale godot networking -> greater than 25 players.
+Shared databases in the cloud are banned.
 Authoritative ownership schemes are ok.
 1. We need things to do - I'm not too fond of the word content but content. -> Metro Transit open world
 2. https://wtfawry.com/